lnicastro/DIF/README.md

 sudo make install
 ```

-- If you downloaded instead a tar archive (similarly for other compressed formats):
+- If you instead downloaded a tar archive instead (similarly for other compressed formats):
 ```
 tar zxvf dif-0.5.5.tar.gz